Back

 Old age

-Adverse drug reactions can be reduced by using the lowest possible effective dose for the shortest possible period of time to control symptoms.
+Adverse drug reactions can be reduced by using the lowest effective dose for the shortest possible period of time to control symptoms.

 In case of intentional ingestion of a large number of tablets, the doctor will take appropriate measures.

-If you forget to take Nalgesine
+If you forget to take Nalgesin

 Do not take a double dose to make up for a missed dose.

-If you have stopped taking Nalgesine
+If you stop taking Nalgesin

 If you are taking it for short-term pain relief, you can stop taking it as soon as you no longer need it.

-If you have any further questions related to the use of this medicine, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

 1. Possible side effects